 What positive steps can one take to defuse implosive anger?

 - First, admit the tendency to yourself: “It’s true, I hold my anger inside.
-I find it very difficult to share with others that I am feeling angry.
+I find it very difficult to share with others that I am feeling this way.
 I know I am hurting myself by doing this.”
 These are the statements that lead to help.

 - Second, reveal your problem to a trusted friend or family member.
 Telling someone else and asking for their advice may help you decide whether you should confront the person or persons with whom you are angry.
-Perhaps you will chose to “let the offense go,” but at least this will be a conscious choice, and you can release your anger.
+Perhaps you will chose to “let the offense go.”
+But at least this will be a conscious choice, and you can release your feelings of being angry.

 Explosive anger is another way in which many people deal with their frustration.
-They become so confused or feel that things have spiraled so far out of control that they explode into angry outbursts and rage at their partner —taking “control” of the situation in a more harmful way.
+They become so confused or feel that things have spiraled so far out of control that they explode into angry outbursts.
+They rage at their partner —taking “control” of the situation in a more harmful way.